Updated every Tuesday for your culinary convenience!

 Don't make the blonde mistake of pouring all the batter into one pan, because that makes a huge, inedible mess in your oven.
 At least, that's what somebody told me once.
 I really wouldn't know.

 Bake for about 50 minutes, or until a toothpick yada yada yada.
 Pull them out of their pans to cool completely, then slice.
+Or, if you're doing muffins, bake them for 20 minutes.

 Yum!
 How scrumptious is that??